buren/git-story/README.md

-                commits         # shows number of commits for each author weekdays        # prints statistics for number of commits per weekday hour            # prints statistics for number of commits per hour show statistics for repository.
+                commits         # shows number of commits for each author weekdays        # prints statistics for number of commits per weekday hour            # prints statistics for number of commits per hour files           # prints number of files and lines diff            # print stat of uncomitted changes log             # print log with stat
+                modified        # print stat of most modified files show statistics for repository.

 ## Configuration